top of page

 School holidays disrupt regular routines, requiring parents to adjust and coordinate their plans.
 Common challenges faced by families include:

-Disagreements over holiday plans: Who spends time with the children and when.
+• Disagreements over holiday plans: Deciding who spends time with the children and when.

-Travel logistics: Managing family visits or holidays abroad (which may require written permission from both parents if travelling outside the UK).
+• Travel logistics: Managing family visits or holidays abroad, which may require written permission from both parents if traveling outside the UK.

-Work schedules: Juggling work commitments and arranging suitable childcare for non-term time.
+• Work schedules: Balancing work commitments and arranging suitable childcare during non-term time.

-Creating a fair co-parenting plan for holidays can reduce these pressures and give children stability.
+Creating a fair co-parenting plan for holidays can reduce these pressures and give children the stability they need.

 Tips for Planning Child Arrangements for UK School Holidays